 The Copyright Office's paper registration forms are available on its website.
 Form TX is used for literary works, which includes novels, non-fiction, poetry, computer programs, and textbooks.
 Form PA is used for performing arts works, including plays, motion pictures, dances, and musical compositions.
 Form VA is for visual works, including photographs, sculptures, paintings, charts, maps, technical drawings, and globes.
 Form SR is for sound recordings.
 Form SE is used to register serials such as newspapers and magazines.
 All the forms contain detailed instructions on how to complete them.
 The deposit copies must be submitted with the paper forms.
 The registration fees can be paid by check or money order.

 Registering online is significantly cheaper than using paper forms.
-Under the current fee schedule (also available as a PDF), registering a single work for a new copyright online with a single author who is also the copyright owner costs $35; all other filings online are $55.
-Using the paper forms costs $85.
+Under the current fee schedule, registering a single work for a new copyright online with a single author who is also the copyright owner costs $45; all other filings online are $65.
+Using the paper forms costs $125.

 The Copyright Office has a publication giving tips for filing copyright registrations.